nickajeglin/Eurorack-pcbs/README.md

 Required kludges: None

 Notes: This one is actually THT.
 It's a super simple but emminently useful utility module.
 The only tip here is to make sure you place J10 and J13 before the power header if you use a shrouded connector.
 Otherwise the plastic shroud will cover up the tip connections.
-I'm not sure what the licensing is on Barton's designs, but I hope he won't mind as this is pretty much right off the TL074 datasheet.
+Provided with permission from Michael Barton.